realtime-dam-operation-using-AI/PPO-Lagrangian-Paper/README.md

 - **Historical inflow data** are subject to institutional access restrictions and are **not** included here.
 - The configs reference an inflow file name (e.g., `ResInflowEnhan.xlsx`) expected by the training environment.
-- The supplementary appendix-level stress-test output table is released as:
+- The supplementary appendix-level output tables are released as:
 	- `AppE_ExtremeStressEval_C2Square_R1_Episode2.xlsx`
+	- `AppF_CrossReservoir_DecisionLogs_Public_Xiluodu_Xiangjiaba.xlsx`
 - **Trained model checkpoints/weights** and full experiment outputs can be obtained from the corresponding author upon reasonable request (see the manuscript Data availability statement).

-## Intended GitHub release
+## GitHub release

-We plan to publish these configuration files at:
+These configuration files and supplementary data are published at:

 - https://github.com/lovemevol/PPO-Lagrangian-Paper

-If you are preparing the GitHub repository, you can copy this README content to the repository root `README.md` (recommended), or keep it under `Data warehouse/` and add a short root README linking here.

 ## Contact